Validation of the DESI-DR1 3x2-pt analysis: scale cut and shear ratio tests: Shear Ratio Tests

 We now present the parameter constraints for our baseline analysis, in which we assume the DESI fiducial cosmology, the \textsc{hmcode2020} non-linear matter power spectrum model with baryon feedback, and average the shear ratio over scales $2-6 \, h^{-1}$ Mpc.
 We investigate the consistency of the SR measurements with the fit to the cosmic shear data, the improvements in the determination of the astrophysical parameters from adding SR information to cosmic shear data, and the dependence of these results on the $\Delta z$ prior assumed by the weak lensing collaborations.

 First, we discuss the results without the $\Delta z$ prior (all our results are displayed in Table \ref{table:SR_improve_shift}).
 The DES-Y3, HSC-Y1 and HSC-Y3 analyses all show a significant improvement in the $\Delta z$ constraint after adding SR information to cosmic shear: up to 41\% for DES-Y3, 33\% for HSC-Y1 and 49\% for HSC-Y3.
 Although the improvement is less significant for KiDS-1000, $\Delta z_1$ and $\Delta z_2$ nonetheless shift towards the value $\Delta z = 0$, and are no longer limited by the wide uniform prior ($-0.2 < \Delta z < 0.2$).
 Adding SR information brings particularly significant improvements in the determinations of $\Delta z_1$ for HSC-Y1 and HSC-Y3, as can be seen in Figure \ref{corner_plot_noprior}.
 All surveys show improvement in the determination of the IA parameters after adding SR information, due to the breaking of parameter degeneracies, as shown in Figure \ref{corner_plot_noprior}.
+We can see from this figure that there are significant degeneracies between the IA amplitude, $A_1$, and the offset in the redshift distributions of $\Delta z$, causing these parameters to be weakly constrained in the absence of a $\Delta z$ prior, and the $A_1$ posterior to be wide and indeed multimodal in some cases.

 We now discuss the results assuming the priors in $\Delta z$ provided by each weak lensing collaboration.
 Naturally, these priors significantly reduce the improvement in the determination of the $\Delta z$ parameters from adding SR information to cosmic shear; however, we still obtain significant gains in the measurement of the IA parameters, in the range $13-34\%$.
 We also note that in the case of HSC-Y1 and HSC-Y3, the SR measurements favour somewhat lower values of the amplitude of intrinsic alignments, $A_1$, corresponding to shifts in the range $1.4-1.8 \, \sigma$.
 These findings are related to the assumed cosmology, as we will discuss in the following section.